 As well as paid sessions we also offer 15 hours free childcare for 3 and 4 year old (also the extra 15 hours for those who meat certain criteria) and funded childcare for 2 year olds under the local scheme.

 Qualification and Training: A high level of qualified staff, with most being Level 3 or higher, including two EYPS.
-Most of our staff are trained in Paediatric First Aid, and we also offer Paediatric First Aid training to other settings.
+The majority of our staff are trained in Paediatric First Aid.

 Show-arounds are available daily at 10.00 and at 14.00, by appointment only.